GPR156

 GPR156 (G protein-coupled receptor 156), is a human gene which encodes a G protein-coupled receptor belonging to metabotropic glutamate receptor subfamily.
-By sequence homology, this gene was proposed as being a possible GABAB receptor subunit, however when expressed in cells alone or with other GABAB subunits, no response to GABAB ligands could be detected.
-Therefore, the function of this protein remains to be elucidated.
+By sequence homology, this gene was proposed as being a possible GABAB receptor subunit; however, when expressed in cells alone or with other GABAB subunits, no response to GABAB ligands could be detected.
 In vitro studies on GPR156 constitutive activity revealed a high level of basal activation and coupling with members of the Gi/Go heterotrimeric G protein family.
+In 2021, an article was reported that GPR156 modulates hair cell orientation in the cochlea.
+Also, it was proposed that GPR156 is related to congenital hearing loss.
+GPR156 in complex with any of the Gi/o heterotrimers regulates the hair cell orientation.
+In 2024, molecular structures of G-free and Go-bound GPR156 were characterized by using cryogenic electron microscopy.